 By using your Heart failure zones chart, you can make it easier to monitor your condition.

 Your doctor will take your medical history, examine you and have you take some tests to determine if you have heart failure and how it should be treated and managed.
 Doctors may use several tests and procedures such as:

-- blood test and BNP (Brain natriuretic peptide) test
+- blood test including BNP test (brain natriuretic peptide)

 - electrocardiogram (ECG)

 - chest X-ray

 - stress test

 Make sure you ask what each test involves, what it is for and when you will get the results.

 Your doctor and healthcare team may recommend medication or surgery and may suggest lifestyle changes such as healthy eating and physical activity.
 This may include a recommendation to consume at least 1g of Omega 3 daily.

 You may need to take a combination of medications including one or more of these: